-The proposal must be submitted in two volumes: Technical (Volume I) and Price (Volume II).
+The proposal must be submitted in two volumes: Technical Proposal (Volume I) and Price Proposal (Volume II).
 The volumes shall be separate and complete so that evaluation of each may be accomplished independently.
 The volumes shall be written on a stand-alone basis so that its contents may be evaluated without cross-referencing.
-A separate technical and price proposal is required for any separate option proposed by Offerors.